-New year, new car?
+With 2023 upon us, is it time to finally upgrade?
 OK, endless consumption isn’t a very responsible way of living, but leasing is a great way to lower your carbon footprint and contribute to reducing carbon emissions.
-These new electric models (apart from the Fisker Ocean, more info soon) are coming to LeasePlan in 2023, so our customers have the opportunity to drive cleaner models that offer improved safety standards as well as on-road connectivity – all at unbeatable prices.
+The very latest new models are coming to LeasePlan within weeks of their release, so our customers have the opportunity to drive cleaner models that offer improved safety standards as well as on-road connectivity – all at unbeatable prices.

 Audi A6 Avant e-tron

 Judging from this concept car, the future estate version of the electric A6 promises to make a lot of hearts beat faster.
 Its 100-kWh battery should offer a WLTP driving range of around 700 kilometres.
 The platform was developed together with Porsche and, like the Taycan, is based on an 800V architecture.
 As a result, this premium station wagon can charge at 270 kW.
 The most powerful version features two electric motors with a total output of 350 kW (476 hp) and 800 Nm of torque.
 From zero to 100 km/h takes less than four seconds.
 The 'regular' versions would need about 7 seconds to complete the same exercise.